 Follow the steps below to enrol in a course.

-Online learning can offer a convenient and flexible way to pursue your educational goals, but some students may find it challenging to be successful outside of a traditional classroom setting.
+Online learning can offer a convenient and flexible way to pursue your educational goals, but some students may find it challenging to be successful outside a traditional classroom setting.
 In a sense, online courses require more self-discipline, and many students have reported investing significantly more time studying online in comparison to an on-campus course.

 Time Management